mongodb/specifications/source/client-side-encryption/tests/README.rst

       - ``schema_map``: Optional, a map from namespaces to local JSON schemas.

+      - ``keyVaultNamespace``: Optional, a namespace to the key vault collection.
+Defaults to "admin.datakeys".

   - ``operations``: Array of documents, each describing an operation to be executed.
 Each document has the following fields: